West to target Iran's nuclear fuel work

 | JERUSALEM/DUBAI

-JERUSALEM/DUBAI The United States and its allies are pressing for an end to Iran's high-level uranium enrichment and the closure of a facility built deep under a mountain as talks on Tehran's nuclear standoff with the West resume this week In Istanbul.
+JERUSALEM/DUBAI The United States and its allies are pressing for an end to Iran's high-level uranium enrichment and the closure of a facility built deep under a mountain as talks on Tehran's nuclear standoff with the West resume this week.

+Iranian media and Western officials said the talks, which collapsed more than a year ago, would begin on Saturday in Istanbul.

 A return to the table, as the Western allies tighten sanctions over what they say is Tehran's programme to develop nuclear weapons, had been in doubt after Iran and the P5+1 countries - the United States, Britain, France, Russia, China and Germany - released conflicting statements about the venue.